Skip to content

 Can be set to 'pyarrow', 'numpy_nullable' or None.
 This will call df.convert_dtypes after reading the DataFrame.

-Can be useful in cases when there is a JSON column that is not being read correctly by using dtype_backend to 'pyarrow'.
-In this case set dtype_backend to None and post_convert to 'pyarrow'.
+Useful when there is a JSON/JSONB column that is not being read correctly with dtype_backend='pyarrow'.
+In this case set dtype_backend=None and post_convert='pyarrow'.

 • remove_time_zone (bool) –

-If set to True, will remove the time zone from the datetime columns that are time zone aware.
-This will keep the values in the time zone defined in the connection properties.
-Will default to True if not set.
+If True (default), removes the time zone from time-zone-aware datetime columns, keeping the values in the time zone defined in the connection properties.

 • skip_retry (bool) –